Entrepreneurial Mindset: How to Think Like an Entrepreneur

 Have a Plan & Validate Your Key Assumptions Fast Using Experiments

-A question that often gets asked from us is how much time do we spend in planning and strategizing.
+A question that often gets asked from us is how much time we spend planning and strategizing.
 And how do we know that it will work?

 The key thing here is to work out an initial plan and then adjust the key assumptions based on quick experiments.
 So here is what you can do.